RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Y button**\
 _(Insert on Unix and Windows, F13 on macOS)_

-Marks games as favorites in the gamelist views.
+Marks games as favorites in the gamelist view (this functionality can be enabled or disabled via a menu option).
 Used by some other minor functions as explained by the help system and/or this guide.

 **F4 (keyboard only)**